-How does conveyancing in Tilehurst differ for new build properties?
+How does conveyancing in Tilehurst differ for newly converted properties?

-Most buyers of new build property in Tilehurst approach us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is completed.
-This is because new home sellers in Tilehurst usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Tilehurst contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the house is finished.
+This is because new home sellers in Tilehurst typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Tilehurst or who has acted in the same development.

 I am a negotiator for a busy estate agency in Tilehurst where we have witnessed a number of leasehold sales jeopardised due to leases having less than 80 years remaining.
 I have received conflicting advice from local Tilehurst conveyancing firms.
 Please can you confirm whether the vendor of a flat can instigate the lease extension process for the purchaser on completion of the sale?